Idiopathic pulmonary fibrosis: Nintedanib

 Nintedanib is a triple angiokinase inhibitor that targets receptor tyrosine kinases involved in the regulation of angiogenesis: fibroblast growth factor receptor (FGFR), platelet-derived growth factor receptor (PDGFR), and vascular endothelial growth factor receptor (VEGFR), which have also been implicated in the pathogenesis of fibrosis and IPF.
 In both phase III trials, nintedanib reduced the decline in lung function by approximately 50% over one year.
 It was approved by the US FDA in October 2014 and authorised in Europe in January 2015.

+Nerandomilast

+Nerandomilast (Jascayd) was approved for medical use in the United States in October 2025.

 Lung transplantation

 Lung transplantation may be suitable for those patients physically eligible to undergo a major transplant operation.
 In IPF patients, lung transplant has been shown to reduce the risk of death by 75% as compared with patients who remain on the waiting list.
 Since the introduction of the lung allocation score (LAS), which prioritizes transplant candidates based on survival probability, IPF has become the most common indication for lung transplantation in the USA.

 Symptomatic patients with IPF younger than 65 years of age and with a body mass index (BMI) ≤26 kg/m2 should be referred for lung transplantation, but there are no clear data to guide the precise timing for LTx.
 Although controversial, the most recent data suggest that bilateral lung transplantation is superior to single lung transplantation in patients with IPF.
 Five-year survival rates after lung transplantation in IPF are estimated at between 50 and 56%.